June 2010 Democratic Party of Japan leadership election: Background

 The Democratic Party won the August 2009 Japanese general election in a landslide, ushering in the first non-Liberal Democratic-led government since 1994 and marking the first time a party other than the LDP won a parliamentary majority since 1952.
 Yukio Hatoyama became Prime Minister, and initially recorded approval ratings of over 70%.
 However, early struggles and scandals implicating Hatoyama and DPJ secretary-general Ichirō Ozawa caused the cabinet's approval to decline to 50% by the new year.
 The government continued to struggle to reduce the budget deficit and implement their policy pledges.
 Throughout his tenure, Hatoyama also attempted to negotiate with the United States to relocate the Futenma military base outside of Okinawa, but failed to make progress.
 He admitted defeat at the end of May, prompting the pacifist Social Democratic Party to withdraw from the governing coalition, damaging the government's legislative position.
 By this time, Hatoyama's approval rating had fallen to around 20% with disapproval approaching 70%.
 These factors, combined with the upcoming upper house elections, prompted him to announce his resignation.
 Ozawa simultaneously resigned as DPJ secretary-general.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.
+Each Diet member was eligible to vote (423 total).
+If no candidate won more than 50% of votes, a runoff was to be held the same day.
+Nominations were taken on the 4th and the election held the same day.

 Candidates

 Finance minister Naoto Kan was understood to be the frontrunner.
-He secured the backing of most of the party's factions on both left and right, including speculative rivals foreign minister Katsuya Okada and infrastructure and transport minister Seiji Maehara, who endorsed him.
+He secured the backing of most of the party's factions on both left and right, including speculative rivals foreign minister Katsuya Okada, infrastructure and transport minister Seiji Maehara, and Yoshihiko Noda, who endorsed him.
+He was also supported by the ex-JSP and ex-DSP factions.
 The only other candidate to stand was Shinji Tarutoko, chairman of the Diet environment committee, who campaigned on "generational change" and was supported by parts of Ichirō Ozawa's faction.